Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/01_Architecture.md

 as memory management becomes easier, it would also enable some codes to run on GPU accelerators that are currently bottlenecked by memory transfers between GPU and CPU.

-AMD at its 2022 Investor day and at CES 2023 in early January, and Intel at an Investor day in 2022 gave a glimpse of how they see the future.
-The future is one where one or more CPU dies, GPU dies and memory controllers are combined in a single package and - contrary to the Grace Hopper design of NVIDIA - where CPU and GPU share memory controllers.
-At CES 2023, AMD already showed a MI300A package that will be used in El Capitan, one of the next USA exascale systems (the third one if Aurora gets built in time).
-It employs 13 chiplets in two layers, linked to (still only) 8 memory stacks (albeit of a slightly faster type than on the MI250x).
+Such a chip is exactly what AMD launched in December 2023 with the MI300A version of the MI300 series.
+It employs 13 chiplets in two layers, linked to (still only) 8 memory stacks (albeit of a much faster type than on the MI250x).
 The 4 chiplets on the
 bottom layer are the memory controllers and inter-GPU links (an they can be at the bottom as they produce less heat).
-Furthermore each package features 6 GPU dies and 3 Zen4 "Genoa" CPU dies.
-The MI300A still uses only 8 HBM stacks and is also limited to 16 GB stacks, providing a total of 128 GB of RAM.
+Furthermore each package features 6 GPU dies (now called XCD or Accelerated Compute Die as they really can't do graphics) and 3 Zen4 "Genoa" CPU dies.
+In the MI300A the memory is still limited to 8 16 GB stacks, providing a total of 128 GB of RAM.
+The MI300X,  which is the regular version without built-in CPU, already uses 24 GB stacks for a total of 192 GB of memory, but presumably those were not yet available when the design of MI300A was tested for the launch customer, the El Capitan supercomputer.

 Intel at some point has shown only very conceptual drawings of its Falcon Shores chip which it calls an XPU, but those drawings suggest that that chip will also support some low-bandwidth